magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Send the call to callback
 -------------------------

-| Send this call to CallBack if it matches with the above regular expression
+| Send this call to CallBack if it matches with the above regular expression.